Home/Thailand

 Use the extra northern day for one good activity, not a rushed list of side trips.

-Option B: Ethical Elephant / Nature Experience
+Option B: Responsible Elephant / Nature Experience

 For elephant experiences near Chiang Mai, look for places that avoid riding, performances and forced close-contact activities.